einride/sage/README.md

 Usage
 -----

-Mage imports, and targets within the magefiles, can be written to Makefiles, you can generate as many Makefiles as you want, see more at [Makefiles / Mage namespaces](https://github.com/einride/mage-tools#makefiles--mage-namespaces).
+Mage imports, and targets within the sagefiles, can be written to Makefiles, you can generate as many Makefiles as you want, see more at [Makefiles / Mage namespaces](https://github.com/einride/sage#makefiles--mage-namespaces).

 ### Magefiles

-You can have as many magefiles as you want in the `.mage` folder.
+You can have as many sagefiles as you want in the `.sage` folder.

 #### Targets